DEV7879/Personal_Portfolio/Steps-to-deploy.md

-# Steps to push to website deployment on #netlify or new domain. public folder is the build folder for website deployment or netlify deployment
+# Steps to push website deployment on #netlify or new domain. public folder is the build folder for website deployment or netlify deployment

   - nvm install node